AdnanKodsy/AdnanKodsy/README.md

 ### ✨ Some Things I’ve Built or Broke (and Fixed)

 - 🧾 Reporting tools built with **Spring Boot**, served fast and clean
-- 🛒 E-commerce logic that understands **Books, DVDs, and Furniture**, all in one
 - 🧼 Legacy to modern: Migrated VBScript logic into maintainable **.NET** code
 - 🧙‍♂️ Custom control design in .NET with reflection and a sprinkle of magic
 - 🚀 Deployment pipelines built with **PowerShell**, **Jenkins**, and **GitHub Actions**